Vietnam Domestic Flights & Airlines

 Photo by Rebius

-Established in 1956, Vietnam Airlines is the largest airline in Vietnam.
-It is internationally-recognized providing high standards of service and care to customers.
-Currently, VNA has around 49 domestic routes to 19 provinces and cities throughout the nation.
-The airline flies to 42 destinations worldwide in Asia, Australia, and America also.
+Established in 1956, Vietnam Airlines remains the largest airline in Vietnam, internationally recognized for delivering high standards of service and customer care.
+The airline currently operates around 50 domestic routes connecting 20 provinces and cities throughout the nation and serves 45 destinations worldwide spanning Asia, Australia, and North America.

 Vietnam Airlines Aircrafts: Boeing 787, Airbus A350, Airbus A330, Airbus A321

-Domestic flights: Hanoi, Ho Chi Minh City, Danang, Phu Quoc Island, Nha Trang, Buon Me Thuot, Can Tho, Chu Lai, Con Dao Island, Dalat, Dien Bien, Dong Hoi, Hue, Pleiku, Quy Nhon, Tuy Hoa, Vinh.
+Domestic flights include key locations like Hanoi, Ho Chi Minh City, Danang, Phu Quoc Island, Nha Trang, Buon Me Thuot, Can Tho, Chu Lai, Con Dao Island, Dalat, Dien Bien, Dong Hoi, Hue, Pleiku, Quy Nhon, Tuy Hoa, and Vinh.

-International flights: Bangkok, Tokyo, New York, Singapore, and Australia, to name a few.
-In fact, Vietnam Airlines provides a variety of international flights to major international airports in North-East Asia, South East Asia, Indochina, Europe, Australia, North America, the Middle East, and Africa.
+International flights cover major cities like Bangkok, Tokyo, New York, Singapore, and Australia, among others.
+Vietnam Airlines provides extensive international routes to key airports across North-East Asia, South East Asia, Indochina, Europe, Australia, North America, the Middle East, and Africa.

-Pros: Vietnam Airlines’s network is expanding constantly to multiple business and leisure travel destinations across the world.
-With almost no flight cancellations, guests can enjoy levels of service excellence and professionalism.
+Pros: Vietnam Airlines has a continuously growing network serving numerous business and leisure destinations globally.
+With minimal flight cancellations, passengers can expect a high level of service excellence and professionalism.

 Vietjet Air